laminas/laminas-paginator/doc/book/usage.md

 for more on them.

 Finally, you'll need to assign the paginator instance to your view.
-If you're using zend-mvc and zend-view, you can assign the paginator object to your view
+If you're using laminas-mvc and laminas-view, you can assign the paginator object to your view
 model:

 ```php